cloudfoundry/bosh-cli/README.md

 ## Deployment State

-The current state of your deployment is stored in a `deployment.json` file in the same directory as your deployment manifest.
+The current state of your deployment is stored in a `<manifest>-state.json` file in the same directory as your deployment manifest.

-This allows you to deploy multiple deployments with different manifests, as long as they're in different directories.
+This allows you to deploy multiple deployments with different manifests.

-Do not delete this file unless you have already deleted your deployment (with `bosh-init delete` or by manually removing the VM, disk(s), & stemcell from the infrastructure).
+Do not delete this file unless you have already deleted your deployment (with `bosh-init delete <manifest>` or by manually removing the VM, disk(s), & stemcell from the infrastructure).

 ## Other